RobRendell/gTove/README.md

 * Support Fog of War on hexagonal grids
     * Hexagonal fog of war shaders
     * Hexagonal fog of war mouse clicks/elastic drag
-* Dice enhancements:
-    * Ability for players to customise the colour of "their" dice.
+* Dice enhancement: Ability for players to customise the colour of "their" dice.
-    * Identify who made the dice roll.
+* Dice enhancement: Identify who made the dice roll.
-    * Ability to have more than one person roll at once?
+* Dice enhancement: Ability to have more than one person roll at once?
-    * Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
+* Dice enhancement: Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
-    * Ability to hold (pin) some dice and reroll the rest (die context menu?)
+* Dice enhancement: Ability to hold (pin) some dice and reroll the rest (die context menu?)
-    * Ability to customise dice faces (text, or uploaded image)
+* Dice enhancement: Ability to customise dice faces (text, or uploaded image)
-    * For games with complex dice pool mechanics, some way to save set-up pools for later re-use
+* Dice enhancement: For games with complex dice pool mechanics, some way to save set-up pools for later re-use
 * Do a pass through reducers, enforcing action.fromPeerId === undefined for most (make a localReducer() wrapper?)
 * Try to re-establish WebRTC after sleeping?
 Handler for onError?
 * Investigate Dropbox API as a possible alternative to Google Drive.